seantrim/ellipFor/README.md

 The routines contained within `ellipFor/source/xelbdj2_all_routines.f90` and `ellipFor/source/xgscd_routines.f90` are adapted from routines by Toshio Fukushima available under the CC BY-SA 4.0 license.
 Original versions of these routines can be found at http://dx.doi.org/10.13140/RG.2.2.27011.66085 and https://www.researchgate.net/publication/233903220_xgscdtxt_Fortran_program_package_to_compute_the_Jacobian_elliptic_functions_snum_cnum_dnum.

 Some initial software testing in the development phase was performed using the Wolfram Language 14.1.0 Engine Community Edition.
-The production vesrion of ellipFor does not utilize the Wolfram Language Engine.
+The production version of ellipFor does not utilize the Wolfram Language Engine.